assimbly/runtime/README.md

 ```

-For example we have the following XML configuration to move files from a one directory to another.
+For example the following XML configuration moves files from a one directory to another.

 ```xml